chatwars/chatwars-api-docs/message-types.md

 Keep in mind, that slot names and their amount can be changed without any notice.

+If some slot is not equipped, the corresponding field will not be sent.

 **NB:** Requires `GetGearInfo` operation to be allowed for token

 ```javascript